-- IRC-1.1 The City maintains streets, sidewalks and other public rights-of-way to provide a reliable network for circulation. - IRC-1.2 The City prioritizes physical improvements to streets, sidewalks and other public rights-of-way based on regular monitoring of their condition. - IRC-1.3 The City requires utility and other service providers working in the public right-ofway to restore or improve trench areas to return the site to conditions that comply with City standards and prevent roadway and sidewalk deterioration. - IRC-1.4 The City will continue existing programs to place overhead utility lines underground, using Southern California Edison funds in accordance with California Public Utilities Commission Rule 20A, and other funds as they become available. - IRC-1.5 The City maintains and operates the traffic signal system with advanced technologies to manage traffic operations and maintain traffic signal infrastructure. - As feasible, the City will implement energy efficient lighting in the public right-IRC-1.6 of-way and on City-owned properties. - IRC-1.7 The City requires aesthetically pleasing infrastructure and infrastructure improvements that are consistent and compatible with the surrounding physical character and environment. - IRC-1.8 The City requires the use of the best available technologies and earthquakeresistant materials in the design and construction of all infrastructure projects in the City, whether constructed by the City or by independent agencies or entities.
+- IRC-1.1 Maintain streets, sidewalks and other public rights-of-way to provide a reliable network for circulation. - IRC-1.2 Prioritize physical improvements to streets, sidewalks and other public rights-ofway based on regular monitoring of their condition. - IRC-1.3 Require utility and other service providers working in the public right-of-way to restore or improve trench areas to return the site to conditions that comply with City standards and prevent roadway and sidewalk deterioration. - IRC-1.4 Continue existing programs to place overhead utility lines underground, using Southern California Edison funds in accordance with California Public Utilities Commission Rule 20A, and other funds as they become available. - IRC-1.5 Maintain and operate the traffic signal system with advanced technologies to manage traffic operations and maintain traffic signal infrastructure. - IRC-1.6 As feasible, implement energy efficient lighting in the public right-of-way and on City-owned properties. - IRC-1.7 Require aesthetically pleasing infrastructure and infrastructure improvements that are consistent and compatible with the surrounding physical character and environment. - IRC-1.8 Require the use of the best available technologies and earthquake-resistant materials in the design and construction of all infrastructure projects in the City, whether constructed by the City or by independent agencies or entities.

-Goal IRC-2: Provide citywide access to high-quality water, gas, electricity and telecommunications services.
+Goal IRC-2: Provide citywide access to high-quality water, gas, electricity, and telecommunications services.